How to Freeze Blue Cheese

 Below are the steps you need to follow to successfully freeze blue cheese:

-If you’ve purchased a big block of blue cheese, you might want to slice it into smaller portions before you freeze it.
-This just makes your life easier when it’s time to defrost the right amount of cheese in the future. - Wrap
+1. Slice: If you’ve purchased a big block of blue cheese, you might want to slice it into smaller portions before you freeze it.
+This just makes your life easier when it’s time to defrost the right amount of cheese in the future.

-Next, place your wrapped blue cheese in a freezer-safe container and seal.
-This stops the odour from releasing to the other foods in your freezer. - Label and Freeze
+3. Place in a Container: Next, place your wrapped blue cheese in a freezer-safe container and seal.
+This stops the odour from releasing to the other foods in your freezer.

-Write today’s date, as well as the use-by date of your blue cheese on the lid of the freezer-safe container before placing it in the freezer.
-Remember, you can freeze blue cheese for around three months.
+4. Label and Freeze: Write today’s date, as well as the use-by date of your blue cheese on the lid of the freezer-safe container before placing it in the freezer.

 3 Tips for Freezing Blue Cheese